olgarithms/sphinx-tutorial/docs/generating-docs.md

    modules
 ```

 We also need to point Sphinx to the source python module's path.
-In `conf.py`, edit the
-`Path Setup section` and add the parent dir to the path:
+In `conf.py`, add the following code snippet to add the parent dir to the path:

 ```py
 import os